 In some situations, the directory assistance operator would need to ask for more information, such as the difference between two people with the same name, or the street where a particular business may be located.
 In addition to 411, people relied on printed phone books.
 Printed books for both the white pages and yellow pages were distributed to all homes and businesses in the country.
 In addition, the local library kept copies of the books for all of the counties in the area.
 Looking up a number required physically searching through the book, which was arranged in alphabetical order to find the name and number of the person you were seeking.
 Everyone in the county was included by default, but could opt out by submitting a request to the phone company.
 If you needed the number of a person living outside the local area, calling information was the best option.

-How to Look Up a Phone Number and Run a Reverse Search
+How to Look Up a Phone Number

-How to Search for a Phone Number
+How to Do a Reverse Phone Number Search

 How to Get the Best Results

 There are a few time-saving tricks that will help you save time and get more accurate results.

 - Use multiple websites to access potentially different public records sources

 - Search using partial numbers to narrow down results to a particular area code and calling prefix

 - Do a Google search to see if the number shows up on any sites

 There is no easy way to find unlisted phone numbers.
 Individuals who don’t want their phone number listed in the telephone directory do so for a reason.
 They prefer to remain anonymous to avoid many of the calls from telemarketers and scammers.
 However, even unlisted numbers find their way into records systems, as people may list them on applications, resumes, social media profiles, etc. Some database information providers compile contact information from alternative public records sources which may pick up some unlisted numbers.
 Paying to access such services may increase the likelihood of a match.